 For the budget-minded, you really can’t go wrong with frozen.
-I like to shop the best sales and chuck it in my freezer.
+I like to shop the best sales and chuck them in my freezer.
 It’s all about timing.
-I find fantastic deals on fish and seafood during the sales that happen in the weeks prior to Christmas (Advent) and New Years, a few good sales before Valentine’s day, and the best sales during Lent (the weeks prior to Easter.)
+I find fantastic deals on fish and seafood during the sales that happen in the weeks prior to Christmas (Advent) and New Years, a few good sales before Valentine’s Day, and the best sales during Lent (the weeks prior to Easter.)
 Aldi and your buyer’s club have decent prices on shrimp, too, but they don’t begin to rival a good sale price at the store.

 Moqueca Brazilian Seafood Stew

 - 1/2 to 1 pound shrimp, in shell

 - 1 onion, roughly cut into 1” wedges